MarxSoul55/project_management/COMBINING.md

             # Basically just store the SpecialInt into the global hash table

     func main()
-        # Now in main, of course we should print out the license stuff
+        # Now in main, of course we should print out the license stuff (as specified in PLAN.md point 5)
         # Then in a while True loop...
             # call read_input and save result into variable
             # put that variable into calc function